 I believe in the principles of living authentically, with congruence in our lives and in a state of peace."

-Dr. Hargrow is a generalist psychologist who has experience working with a variety of issues including but not limited to chronic illness, chronic pain, anger, depression, anxiety, divorce,parenting, stress, career development and adjustment issues.
+Dr. Hargrow is a generalist psychologist who has experience working with a variety of issues including but not limited to chronic illness, chronic pain, anger, depression, anxiety, divorce, parenting, stress, career development, racism, and adjustment issues.
 Her specialty areas are working with parents whose children or adolescents have mental disorders and/or behavioral problems as well as professional women.
+As an African American therapist in Charlotte, North Carolina, healing the wounds of racism, sexism, and stress is an important part of her counseling mission.
 She believes in the principles of living authentically, with congruence in our lives and in a state of peace.
 With that in mind, she works from a holistic perspective to help clients and their families live healthy and productive lives.

 Tasha Ganthier, LCSW